MrMimic/data-scientist-roadmap/1_Fundamentals/README.md

 ## 7_ Entropy

+Entropy is a __measure of uncertainty__.
+High entropy means the data has high variance and thus contains a lot of information and/or noise.

+For instance, __a constant function where f(x) = 4 for all x has no entropy and is easily predictable__, has little information, has no noise and can be succinctly represented .
+Similarly, f(x) = ~4 has some entropy while f(x) = random number is very high entropy due to noise.

 ## 8_ Data frames & series

+A data frame is used for storing data tables.
+It is a list of vectors of equal length.

+A series is a series of data points ordered.

 ## 9_ Sharding

 ## 10_ OLAP

+Online analytical processing, or OLAP, is an approach to answering multi-dimensional analytical (MDA) queries swiftly in computing.

+OLAP is part of the __broader category of business intelligence__, which also encompasses relational database, report writing and data mining.
+Typical applications of OLAP include ___business reporting for sales, marketing, management reporting, business process management (BPM), budgeting and forecasting, financial reporting and similar areas, with new applications coming up, such as agriculture__.

+The term OLAP was created as a slight modification of the traditional database term online transaction processing (OLTP).

 ## 11_ Multidimensional Data model